ALIGN: Advanced Query Initialization with LiDAR-Image Guidance for Occlusion-Robust 3D Object Detection: Method

-Although \(\mathbf{p}_{\text{surf}}\) lies on the visible surface of the object, it does not coincide with the true geometric center due to its inherent surface bias.
-To address this, we apply a class-specific \textit{depth compensation offset} \(d\), which approximates the displacement between the visible surface and the geometric center along the depth axis.
-This offset is applied along the LiDAR ray direction, represented by the unit vector from the origin to \(\mathbf{p}_{\text{surf}}\), resulting in the final estimated center set :
+Although \(\mathbf{p}_{\text{surf}}\) corresponds to the visible surface, it does not coincide with the true geometric center due to its inherent surface bias.
+To compensate for this, we apply a class-specific \textit{depth compensation offset} \(\mathbf{d}\), which approximates the displacement between the visible surface and the geometric center along the depth axis.
+This offset is applied along the LiDAR ray, yielding the final estimated center set: